kasratookallo-svg/second_project_curriculum_management/README.md

 << Additional Features >>

-- Representing Lesson's detail in a format_style for printing.
+- Representing Lesson's details in a format_style for printing.
 - Through Window, there are some suggestions for all details displayed in respective Entry_Region, which can be selected by a click.

 << Structure and Folder >>